BT Mobile review 2021

 Value for money

-BT offers good value with free minutes and texts, albeit with no choice of contract length.
-Its upfront handset costs are also pretty low, but it isn’t necessarily the cheapest network for a contract, especially as it predominantly offers top-of-the range handsets and especially if you're not a BT broadband and phone customer.
+BT offers good value with unlimited minutes and texts included with all its deals.
+The vast majority of its handset contracts come with zero upfront costs, but it isn’t necessarily the cheapest network for a contract, especially if you're not a BT broadband and phone customer and entitled to £5 off per month.

-The network does offer some interesting extras that provide added value such as BT Sport on its app for uses on data deals above 10GB, unlimited internet access at any of its five million wi-fi hotspots, as well as parental controls.
-It also often has incentives such as cashback or BT Reward Cards on offer as well as online discounts, so it is worth keeping an eye on deals, especially if you can get the £5 monthly discount as a BT broadband customer in addition.
+The network does offer some interesting extras that provide added value such as BT Sport on its app for users on data deals of 25GB or above, unlimited internet access at any of its five million wi-fi hotspots, as well as parental controls, and occasionally, free extra data.

-BT uses the EE network, giving customers the widest 4G coverage in the UK.
+BT owns and uses the EE network, giving customers the widest 5G coverage in the UK.
 You can use the BT Mobile postcode checker to see the type of signal you will get in your area and the strength of the coverage.
 BT lets you search for a postcode or place and see how well it is covered both indoors and outdoors.
+BT offers 99% coverage with its 4G service, so if you aren’t in a 5G area yet, you can be almost guaranteed to receive 4G.

-BT Mobile offers plenty of contract or SIM-only choices and customers benefit from unlimited calls and minutes.
-The lack of unlimited data deals is a bit of a let-down in 2020, and you need to be a broadband customer to get the cheapest rates, but there are still decent packages on offer.
+BT Mobile offers a modest selection of handsets on contract and SIM-only deals and customers benefit from unlimited calls and minutes.
+The lack of unlimited data deals is a bit of a let-down in 2021, and you need to be a broadband customer to get the cheapest rates, but there are still decent packages on offer.
 It's also a cheaper way of getting BT Sport, which is thrown in on the bigger data deals, along with access to wi-fi hotspots.

 The biggest savings can be made on the SIM-only deals.
-If you have a handset already or are buying one from elsewhere, you could save money by just purchasing a SIM, and the savings increase with the more that you buy.
-SIM-only customers don’t get BT Sport automatically on anything below a 10GB data limit, but you still get the unlimited BT Wi-fi on the move.
+If you have a handset already or are buying one from elsewhere, you could save money by just purchasing a SIM, and the savings increase with the more that you buy with the Family SIM scheme.
+SIM-only customers don’t get BT Sport automatically on anything below a 25GB data limit, but you still get the unlimited BT Wi-fi on the move.

-You should be assured of a decent phone signal as BT uses EE’s extensive 4G network, and seeing as both are now part of the same brand, they should be able to work together nicely.
+You should be assured of a decent 4G or even 5G phone signal as BT uses EE’s extensive network, and seeing as both are now part of the same brand, they should be able to work together nicely.